Julian-UBC/course-planner/README.md

 application for my project is because I want to use this application to help me plan what courses to take, so I can fulfill the requirements to graduate.

-P.S.
-I came up with this idea before knowing the functionality of *Degree Navigator* in SSC.

 User Stories
 ------------
 - As a user, I want to be able to add a course to my course list